-Approval of the Sale of the Assets of VJC and Agreement with Northern Trust (the "VJC Motion") (Doc.
-254).
-The VJC Motion proposed the sale of the VJC's assets to Tristate Aviation Group of Florida LLC ("Tristate") for, in pertinent part, (1) \$300,000 cash at closing; (2) a \$250,000 unsecured promissory note payable over a term of three years; (3) resolution of a \$1,960,169 loan with Northern Trust; and (4) assumption of prosecution of the Part 16 Complaint subject to an offset of the note obligations to the Receiver for up to \$50,000 for expenses and costs actually incurred in connection with efforts to resolve all disputes with the City, including the Part 16 Complaint.
-The Receiver believed that this sale and its structure are in the best interests of the Receivership.
-On January 20, 2010, the Court approved the sale of the assets of the VJC as provided in the VJC Motion and the exhibits attached thereto.
-(Doc.
+On January 27, 2009, the Court expanded the Receivership to include VJC.
+VJC was a fully operating fixed-base operator that included a flight school, fueling service, hangar rentals, and a café.
+On January 20, 2010, the Court approved the sale of the assets of the VJC as provided in the Receiver's Motion for the Approval of the Sale of the Assets of VJC and Agreement with Northern Trust (Motion, Doc.
+254; Order, Doc.
 321.)
+In pertinent part, VJC's assets were sold to Tristate Aviation Group of Florida LLC for (1) \$300,000 cash at closing; (2) a \$250,000 unsecured promissory note payable over a term of three years; (3) resolution of a \$1,960,169 loan with Northern Trust; and (4) assumption of prosecution of the Part 16 Complaint subject to an offset of the note obligations to the Receiver for up to \$50,000 for expenses and costs actually incurred in connection with efforts to resolve all disputes with the City of Venice (the "City"), including the Part 16 Complaint.